-Pensión Carretero on Plaza Mayor (very near Restaurante Los Arcos) has nice singles from about 30€, doubles 40€.
-Because of Covid they can only rent the cheaper rooms (with shared bathroom) to groups.
+Pensión Carretero on Plaza Mayor (very near Restaurante Los Arcos) has nice singles from 30€, doubles 40€.
+Good reports.
 Tel 927 247 482

 Hotel Don Carlos on Calle Pizarro has singles from 45€, doubles 60€.
 Tel 927 225 527